-- -Extreme hairstyles and hair colors are not acceptable.
-Hair colors that are not natural are not allowed - -Hair pick's will not be allowed. - -Facial hair must be neat and closely trimmed. - -Noisy or distracting jewelry or accessories may not be worn. - -Earrings should be limited to the ears and not be distracting like nose rings, tongue rings, eyebrow rings and lip rings.
+- -Extreme hairstyles are not acceptable. - -Hair pick's will not be allowed. - -Facial hair must be neat and closely trimmed. - -Noisy or distracting jewelry or accessories may not be worn. - -Earrings should be limited to the ears and not be distracting like nose rings, tongue rings, eyebrow rings and lip rings.
 Students may however have one small stud to be a place holder in the nose.